 Knitting Pattern: Betty

-Betty is more than just an engaging hat pattern; she’s a delightful knitting experience that brings boundless joy and warmth to every stitch.
-Crafted with a luxurious bulky weight 8-ply yarn, Betty promises not only coziness but also the thrill of a speedy knitting journey.
+Meet Betty – not just a hat pattern, but a knitting adventure that weaves joy and warmth into every stitch.
+Crafted with a luxurious, bulky weight 8-ply yarn, Betty promises not just cosiness but the thrill of a speedy knitting journey.

 PATTERN NOTES